 - Serves as a liaison between LSC and assigned grantees and is responsible for maintaining effective and open communication with grantees.
 Prepares and maintains Program Performance and Assessment (PPA) documents for each assigned grantee providing a current profile of all aspects of the grantee’s legal service delivery.

 - Leads and/or participates in on-site program quality and program engagement reviews of grantees, and capability assessment visits; organizes and plans the review team’s work (when leading the visit); reviews and analyzes program documents; conducts interviews of program staff members and other stakeholders; drafts reports of findings and conclusions, and makes recommendations for program performance improvement using as guides the LSC Performance Criteria and the ABA Standards for the Provision of Civil Legal Aid, or recommendations for funding pursuant to LSC regulations, as appropriate.

 - Performs follow-up with grantees on implementations of special grant conditions and of recommendations for improvement of program performance.

-- Serves LSC management and GRPA as a resource on individual grantees and LSC’s grantee community (e.g., issues related to Native American populations, Private Attorney Involvement, Limited English Proficiency, disaster relief, and delivery of services in rural areas) and provides other specialized subject expertise.
+- Serves as a resource to LSC management and the Office of Government Relations and Public Affairs on individual grantees and LSC’s grantee community (e.g., issues related to Native American populations, Private Attorney Involvement, Limited English Proficiency, disaster relief, and delivery of services in rural areas) and provides other specialized subject expertise.